patrickbucher/elixir-basics/README.md

 end
 ```

-The `MultiDict` module works without any modification.
-The client code, however,
+The `MultiDict` module works without any modifications.
+The client code,
-becomes more verbose, because a map with keys needs to be provided:
+however, becomes more verbose, because a map with keys needs to be provided:

 ```elixir
 buddies =